advancedforms/advancedforms.github.io/_posts/2018-06-21-creating-and-editing-posts.markdown

 Go to the Wordpress admin and edit the form which you want to configure.
 Under "Editing", select "Posts" and you should be presented with a wide array of settings.

-The "Post type" settings specifies which post type created post will be assigned and won't be used when editing existing posts.
+The "Post type" setting specifies which post type new posts will have.
+When editing a post instead the post type setting will be ignored.
 For the post title and content it's possible to either select a field from which to retrieve a value or use a more complex, custom format.
 A custom format won't work with post editing and should only be used for creating new posts.

 There is also a setting for "Custom fields" which allows you to map fields from a form to a post.
 This enables you to create an ACF field group which is shared between a form and a post type.
 The selected fields will the automatically be mapped without any code.